 Because the building was so simple, much was made of the design of the printers' marks in the lunettes above the third story windows (all thoroughly researched) as well as the frieze near the top of the building.
-The frieze was six feet in height, depicting man's efforts to communicate with man.
+An article from 1925 describes the frieze as six feet in height, depicting man's efforts to communicate with man.
 "It is divided into seventeen major epochs in rather sharp relief separated by groups of figures in low relief illustrating the life and customs of each particular period."
 The article goes on to describe the frieze in detail.
 Arthur Weary is credited with the design of the frieze but he was not mentioned in the descriptions published in the American Architect and nothing could be found about him through an internet search.
 (Tirrell J. Ferrenz, "The Milwaukee Journal Building", The American Architect, November 20, 1925, pages 435-439)

 In addition to the material and frieze, the American Architect article makes note of another exterior feature thought curious at first, the windows.
 They were steel framed and had an industrial look but what was different was that the windows were set flush with the outside wall and not recessed into the masonry.
 In addition, the large two story windows with cast iron spandrels, allowed pedestrians to view the printing presses and get a sense of the size of the machinery and see how their paper was being made.
-The entrance details, the second floor spandrels and the frames for the large windows are constructed of ornamental cast iron.(The American Architect page 451)
+The entrance details, the second floor spandrels and the frames for the large windows are constructed of ornamental cast iron.
+(The American Architect page 451) The windows were supplied by David Lupton's Sons Co. of Philadelphia.
+F. P. Smith Wire and Iron Works of Milwaukee supplied the ornamental iron and bronze work.
+(Milwaukee Journal 1924 November 16, page 106; November 17, page 18)

 The interior was considered state of the art for the newspaper business.
 The extensive American Architect article about the building was put under their Engineering and Construction section and in addition to text featured numerous images of floor plans and photos of each floor.
 Much was made of the construction.
 "The concrete foundations are intricate in design in order to accommodate the presses and other machinery and extreme accuracy was required in their construction."
 Chase was able to eliminate the noise and vibrations of the presses through constructing independent foundations for the presses.
-"The floors which are supported by the press structures, are also kept free from the other floors of the building."
+"The floors which are supported by the press structures are also kept free from the other floors of the building."
 (American Architect page 451) The floor construction is of reinforced concrete, either flat slab or beam and girder construction, depending upon which was found advisable in order to accommodate the complication imposed by special equipment.
 Steel trusses support the roof and provided a clear span for the top floor.
 The roof itself is of tile arch construction covered with built-up asphalt roofing.
 "The presses are located on the first floor along Fourth Street and in full view of the public.
 The press room extends two stories high and over part of its area has a clear space without obstructions, all column supporting the floors above being carried by heavy girders.
 Quieting treatment has been applied to the ceiling".
 (American Architect page 451)